-Meet our magnificent Greater One-horned Rhinoceros’, Beni and Asha.
+Meet our magnificent greater one-horned rhinoceroses, Beni and Asha.

 They are pretty prehistoric-looking don't you think?
 With that thick, silver-brown hide, and folded skin, it looks almost riveted together, a bit like armour-plating.